PaulZC/Qwiic_Iridium_9603N/LEARN.md

   }
   bytesAvailable -= 8; // Decrease bytesAvailable by 8
 }
+if (bytesAvailable > 0) // If there are some bytes waiting to be read {
   Wire.requestFrom(0x63, bytesAvailable); // Request the remaining bytes from the data register while (Wire.available())
   {
     uint8_t data_byte = Wire.read(); // Read the data
     // Store the data byte
   }
+}
 ```

 The code in the ATtiny keeps its own copy of how many bytes were in the serial buffer when the length register was read, so it knows how many bytes to send
-to the Master even if more serial data from the 9603N arrives part way through.
+to the Master even if new serial data from the 9603N arrives part way through.

 ## ATTinyCore

 The [Arduino folder](https://github.com/PaulZC/Qwiic_Iridium_9603N/tree/master/Arduino) contains the code for the ATtiny841.

 The Qwiic Iridium 9603N relies upon Spence Konde's [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) to provide support for the ATtiny841.
-**At the time of writing, you will need to download ATTinyCore directly from GitHub as the version in Arduino Board Manager does not yet include
+**At the time of writing, you will also need to download ATTinyCore directly from GitHub as the version in the Arduino Board Manager does not yet include
 [one important fix](https://github.com/SpenceKonde/ATTinyCore/commit/0d17000a645234bb540b82086debf39ccb87f172) which the Qwiic Iridium 9603N needs.**

 When compiling the code: